CarlMurray/flyUX-pp4/README.md

 - Responsiveness was tested as per below table (go to section: [Responsiveness](#responsiveness))
 - All HTML files were passed through the W3C validator with no errors
 - All JavaScript files were passed through JSHint with no errors present.
-- The website was tested on major browsers including Chrome, Safari, Firefox and Edge as detailed in [Testing Process](#testing-process) below.
+- The website was tested on major browsers including Chrome, Safari, Firefox and Edge.
 - All user flows were tested in depth including navigating through the booking flow, viewing blog content, entering search queries, clicking CTAs and links, and form submission.
 - All forms were tested to ensure validation was present and that forms could be submitted without error
 - Lighthouse was used to test for Performance, Accessibility, Best Practices and SEO and adjustments were made to improve test results.
+- WAVE was used to test for accessibility issues and adjustments were made to improve test results.

 </details>